 Instead, what you can do to reward your employees is to offer something a little more tangible, like personalised eVouchers or Gift Cards.
 Sodexo’s vouchers give you access to a wide range of retailers, entertainment and restaurant venues, as well as experiences that employees can directly benefit from.
 By opting for this type of reward, you are showing recognition to your employees for their efforts, while also providing them with a memorable and useful reward that fits your budget.

 Your business is entering a busy time.
 Whether that's a higher demand for your products and services, or the rush to finish projects and settle accounts before the year wraps up, schedules are likely to be loaded.

-You may be surprised to learn, however, that this is not the time for everyone to hunker down behind their computer screens and start to give off "Do Not Disturb" vibes.
+You may be surprised to learn, however, that this is not the time for everyone to hunker down behind their computer screens.
 While concentration and productivity are paramount, it's important to emphasise the need for transparency and dialogue between colleagues.
 Management must encourage communication so that employees who may be weighed down by heavy workloads can speak up and get assistance.

 Christmas is also an important time for the company to communicate its achievements in the current year as well as any setbacks that may affect how things will progress in the future.
 Being open and honest about the position of your company will be far more beneficial to your employees than leaving them in suspense over the Christmas break.

 Use newsletters, emails, and company chat channels to send updates, shout outs for a job well done, or to simply check in with your people and offer help where necessary.
 Taking an "all for one and one for all" approach to managing workloads over the festive period will get things done faster and more efficiently.
 As a result, your employees will feel good, and your customers will receive exceptional service.